3Maali/weather_app/README.md

-#  Weather App
+# 🌤️ Weather App
  <h4>Brmjha TASK15 </h4>

- It is an application associated with the API:https://www.weatherapi.com/ We linked to this API and accessed its data to use it in our application and display weather data for cities
+<h4> It is an application associated with the API:https://www.weatherapi.com/ <br>
+We linked to this API and accessed its data to use it in our application and display weather data for cities <h4>

 <br>

 # Features :

-Search by typing the city name
+🌤️ Search by typing the city name
-Add the city to favourites
+🌤️ Add the city to favourites
-View weather data for a specific city
+🌤️ View weather data for a specific city